JOONKYUHONG/DNSC6301_JOONKYUHONG/README.md

 ![AIR](air.png)

-##### Here is the AIR for the final model having each applicable race and sex
+##### Validation AIR for race and sex protected groups.
-##### Using 0.18 cutoff based on the accuracy trend as cutoff increases.
-(Accuracy at cutoff 0.17 is: 0.6321 but Accuracy at cutoff 0.18 becomes 0.7384)

 #### Final Iteration Plot

 ![Iteration Plot](plot.png)

-##### Here is the final plot including Training AUC, Validation AUC, and AIR
+##### Iteration plot including Training AUC, Validation AUC, and AIR
 #####

 ### Ethical considerations

 * **Describe potential negative impacts of using your model**:
-  * Math or software problems: Since the test AUC is approximately 70%, it indicates that there is an 30% probability of having an significant error while using the model.
+  * Math or software problems: Since the validation accuracy is approximately 70%, it indicates that there is a 30% probability of having a significant error while using the model.
-  * Real-world risks: Someone trusts this model too much and reports the result from the decision tree without any specific consideration (ex: changing cutoff or checking any missing value).
-This hasty decision is likely to cause uncertain damage and negative consequences to the company or individual.
+  * Real-world risks: Someone trusts this model too much and reports the result from the decision tree without any specific consideration (ex: changing cutoff or checking any missing values).
+This hasty decision could cause damage or negative consequences to the company or individual. →   (This is called "automation complacency.")
 * **Describe potential uncertainties relating to the impacts of using your model**:
-  * Math or software problems: When it comes to operating the decision tree model using the data, it is questionable if the privacy and personal information are perfectly protected.
+  * Math or software problems: When it comes to operating the decision tree model, it is questionable if the privacy and personal information are perfectly protected.
-  * Real-world risks: ( who, what, when or how) Someone wants to use this model to check eligibility for a credit line increase and use the customer data history.
-There is a negative possibility that people are using and sharing this data without any permission and personal information may be leaked during the processing of data.
+  * Real-world risks: ( who, what, when or how) If someone uses this decision tree model to predict the credit eligibility for a particular race , then this can lead to some uncertainties because this model is just trained for a particular race.We can call this sample bias.
 * **Describe any unexpected or results**:
-When it comes to results about the variable importance, pay_0 shows the extremly remarkable output compared to other variables.
-In other words, if there is an error or unexpected change or missing value in pay_0, we can have unexpected results that we cannot predict and result will be extremely different.
+When it comes to results about the variable importance, pay_0 shows an extremely remarkable output compared to other variables.
+In other words, if there is an error, unexpected change or missing values in pay_0, we can have unexpected results that we cannot predict and result could be extremely different from training.